Ford FE engine

-The Ford FE engine is a medium block V8 engine produced in multiple displacements over two generations by the Ford Motor Company and used in vehicles sold in the North American market between 1958 and 1976.
-The FE, derived from 'Ford-Edsel', was introduced just four years after the short-lived Ford Y-block engine, which American cars and trucks were outgrowing.
+The Ford FE engine is a big-block V8 engine produced in multiple displacements over two generations by the Ford Motor Company and used in vehicles sold in the North American market between 1958 and 1976.
+The FE, derived from "Ford-Edsel", was introduced just four years after the short-lived Ford Y-block engine, which American cars and trucks were outgrowing.
 It was designed with room to be significantly expanded, and manufactured both as a top-oiler and side-oiler, and in displacements between 332 cuin and 428 cuin.

-Versions of the FE line designed for use in medium and heavy trucks and school buses from 1964 through 1978 were known as "FT," for 'Ford-Truck,' and differed primarily by having steel (instead of nodular iron) crankshafts, larger crank snouts, smaller ports and valves, different distributor shafts, different water pumps and a greater use of iron for its parts.
+Versions of the FE line designed for use in medium and heavy trucks and school buses from 1964 through 1978 were known as "FT," for "Ford Truck," and differed primarily by having steel (instead of nodular iron) crankshafts, larger crank snouts, smaller ports and valves, different distributor shafts, different water pumps, and a greater use of iron for its parts.

-The FE block was manufactured by using a thinwall casting technique, where Ford engineers determined the required amount of metal and re-engineered the casting process to allow for consistent dimensional results.
-A Ford FE from the factory weighed 650 lb with all iron components, while similar seven-liter offerings from GM and Chrysler weighed over 700 lb.
-With an aluminum intake and aluminum water pump the FE could be reduced to under 600 lb for racing.
+The FE block was manufactured by using a thin-wall casting technique, where Ford engineers determined the required amount of metal and re-engineered the casting process to allow for consistent dimensional results.
+A Ford FE from the factory weighed 650 lb with all-iron components, while similar 7-liter offerings from GM and Chrysler weighed over 700 lb.
+With an aluminum intake and aluminum water pump, the FE could be reduced to under 600 lb for racing.

-The engine was produced in [406] and 427 cu in competition versions, and famously powered Ford GT40 MkIIs to endurance racing domination in the 24 hours of Le Mans during the mid-1960s.
+The engine was produced in 406 and 427 cubic-inch competition versions and famously powered Ford GT40 MkIIs to endurance-racing domination in the 24 hours of Le Mans during the mid-1960s.